dustinpfister/blog_posts/_posts/js-function-declaration.md

 ## 1 - Function Declaration basics in javaScript

 To create a function declaration start out by typing the function keyword followed by a name for the function, then opening and closing parentheses that might contain one or more optional parameters for the function followed by opening and closing brackets.
 This way of defining a function differs slightly from a function expression, and arrow functions, as well as other ways of defining a function such as using the Function constructor.
+There is of course the slight differences in syntax when it comes to just looking at code, but there are also differences in terms of how they behave at run time.
+More on that later, but for now lets just look at a basic example of a function declaration when it comes to syntax.

 So a function declaration might look something like this: